readingcapital/readingcapital.github.io/volume-1/chapter-01-commentary.md

 any other use-value in this society which is available on the market.

-This “content distinguishable from it” that all these exchange-values express is a somewhat quantified "exchangeability as such" as a property of the apple.
+This “content distinguishable from it” that all these exchange-values express is "exchangeability as such" as a property of the apple.
 Apple owners can access all material wealth that is available as a commodity in this society.
-How far this access reaches is only a question of how many apples they have.
 Apples have the characteristic that they are access resources to social wealth in a capitalist economy, where social wealth means material wealth that is available in society, i.e. on the market.
+This "exchangeability as such" is somehow quantified.
+That is, how much access to social wealth apples grant is a question of how many apples we have.
 That one can use apples to access chairs is then only an expression of the more general quality of apples to access anything.
-Apples do not have chairs as exchange-value because apples are access resources to chairs, but because they are *means of access sans phrase*.
-All those different exchange-values express this same quality of the apple *about the apple*.
+All those different exchange-values point to the same quality *of the apple*: apples do not have chairs as exchange-value because apples are access resources to chairs, but because they are *means of access sans phrase*.

 On the other hand, the "valid exchange-values of a particular commodity express something equal" namely that for apples they all count as representatives of social wealth.
 Considered as exchange-values all commodities only count as particular instances of social wealth as such, they are all the same.
-This is a statement about all exchange-values of the apple, *about boot-polish, silk, gold etc.*
+This is a statement about all exchange-values of the apple, *about boot-polish, silk, gold etc.*: they are as exchange-values of the apple "mutually replaceable".

 An analogy: say Elizabeth is in a position of authority towards Alice.
 We could say that this is due to the special relation between Elizabeth and Alice or by